Gowanda, New York: Early habitation by American Indians

 The area was first inhabited during the Stone Age by nomadic Algonquian peoples.
 An Algonquian earthwork mound from the first or second Stone Age is located on a farm in the area of Rosenberg along Zoar Valley near Gowanda.
 The mound is believed to be about 3,500 years old.
 Artifacts including spearheads, copper heads, and stone implements of a crude nature have been excavated from the site.
 In the latter half of the 14th century, Iroquoian-speaking peoples traveled to the area and lived along Cattaraugus Creek.
 They were proud, considering themselves to be "chosen people".
 Other tribes lived in the area around this time.
-The powerful nations of the Iroquois Confederacy defeated the Erie people (also an Iroquoian-speaking tribe), driving them out of the area or assimilating captives by adoption in certain clans.
+The powerful nations of the Haudenosaunee Confederacy (Iroquois) defeated the Erie people (also an Iroquoian-speaking tribe), driving them out of the area or assimilating captives by adoption in certain clans.
 About this time, the Five Nations of the Confederacy coalesced as distinct peoples.
 They made a pact of cooperation rather than warfare.
 They controlled much of present-day New York state west of Albany and the Hudson River.

-After the Revolutionary War, the American government secured land treaties with the Iroquois nations in western New York in 1784 and 1788.
+After the Revolutionary War, the American government secured land treaties with the Haudenosaunee nations in western New York in 1784 and 1788.
 Because the majority of the nations had been allies of the British, they were forced to cede most of their lands in New York after the British defeat and United States independence.

 In 1796 and 1797, Robert Morris purchased extensive lands in the upstate areas, mostly American Indian lands, and mortgaged them to the Holland Land Company of Willem Willink and 11 associates of Amsterdam in the Netherlands.
 Excluded from his purchases in 1797 were territories for ten American Indian reservations within the state, with the Cattaraugus Reservation of 42 sqmi among these.
 Thereafter, two land offices of the Holland Land Company were opened in Batavia, New York, and Danby, Vermont.
 Many early settlers to Gowanda were from the Danby area, and many were Quakers.